The wedding games at swedish weddings – the photographer’s best tips for fun times at the reception!

 PHOTO COMPETITION FOR THE GUESTS

-THE KISS GAME
+THE KISSING GAME

 HOW WELL DO THE COUPLE KNOW THEIR GUESTS?/COMMON DENOMINATOR